 HOW my desires unfold into reality is pre-packaged within the desire itself, or the WHAT.
 So when I move toward the desire with the enthusiasm and abundant knowingness of a pre-conditioned child, I activate the mechanics.
 The mechanism, so to speak, is switched on when I move toward.
 Some refer to the mechanism as “the organizing intelligence of the universe”.
 Others call it God.
 Some refer to is as synchrodestiny or synchronicity.
 Serendipity.
 Whatever.
 Who cares what you call it.
 It works.

 But I still had to see if the coach of the golf team would even allow me to work with his players.
 My next step toward was asking him.
 He said yes.
-(Thank you, again, Randy Lein!)
+(Thank you, again, Randy Lein!
+RIP, Coach!)
 I could start with the freshman and if that went well, we’d expand it to the rest of the team.

-Well, here we are, 22 years later.
+Well, here we are, over 2 decades later.
 I did my internship with the golf team.
 I spent 10 years after that on their payroll.
-And now I have the privilege of saying that I have coached and am currently coaching several of that team’s alumni – many of whom are PGA Tour players.
+And now I have the privilege of saying that I have coached several of that team’s alumni – many of whom are PGA Tour players.

-It’s precisely what I envisioned when decided to come here for grad school 18 years ago.
-In fact, it’s actually much better than I envisioned.
+It’s precisely what I envisioned when decided to come here for grad school years ago.
+In fact, it’s actually much better than I envisioned (as the dream has evolved into even greater things).
 And I can attribute this success story to one thing: moving towards.

 Move toward your desires when you can’t see the path.
 Trust the organizing intelligence inherent within those desires, Move toward and witness the unpredictable events unfold that seem to be a choreography or conspiracy to assist you.